-For food and drink that can’t be saved, for example vegetable peelings, put them on your compost heap if you have one.
-If you don’t, but one of yours guests does, give it all to them to take home instead!
+For food and drink that can’t be saved, for example, vegetable peelings, put them on your compost heap if you have one.
+If you don’t, but one of your guests does, give it all to them to take home instead!

 Recycle, recycle, recycle!

 Garden parties always end up with lots of recyclable materials.
 Glass bottle and aluminum cans are the usual suspects.
-You can make your job easier by putting out labelled buckets near the bin so that your guests put their empties into the correct containers rather than chucking them in the bin for you to have to sort out later.
+You can make your job easier by putting out labeled buckets near the bin so that your guests put their empties into the correct containers rather than chucking them in the bin for you to have to sort out later.

 Clean your BBQ with baking soda and a wire brush